Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/02-game-mechanics/lecture-notes/02-game-mechanics-getters-and-setters.md

 </details>

-Now that our monsters can track their levels, our `MonsterSlot` should tell the monster to increase its level when the `MonsterSlot` is clicked (if there's a monster associated with it, and that monster can be upgraded)
+Now that our monsters can track their levels, our `MonsterSlot` should tell the monster to increase its level when the `MonsterSlot` is clicked (if there's a monster associated with it, and that monster can be upgraded).

 The next part of this task is to add to `MonsterSlot` and implement the commented code blocks: